zenml-io/zenml/docs/book/mlops_stacks/model_deployers/mlflow.md

 ## How do you use it?

-The first step to be able to deploy and use your MLflow model is to create Service deployment from code, this is done by setting the different paramters that mlflow deployment step requires.
+The first step to be able to deploy and use your MLflow model is to create Service deployment from code, this is done by setting the different parameters that the MLflow deployment step requires.

 ```python
 from zenml.steps import BaseStepConfig